Qumulo/qumulo-monitoring-dashboard/README.md

 Qumulo Monitoring Dashboard
 ===========================

-A monitoring and alering solution for Qumulo clusters.
+A monitoring and alerting solution for Qumulo clusters.
 This uses the Qumulo OpenMetrics API with a [Prometheus](https://prometheus.io/) time series database and [Grafana](http://grafana.org/) monitoring software.
 It comes with a prebuilt set of dashboards and alerts, with the ability to further customize by modifying them or creating new ones.